reneeschen/Woodyweeds/README.md

 #### Charles Kilawe

 #### René Eschen
 René is an ecologist working with CABI, a intergovernmental organisation, and is based in Delémont, Switzerland.
+He co-leads a work package in the Woody Weeds project that is focussed on collecting ecological and socio-economic data on the plot or community level in Baringo.